Makeup artists always say that the key to flawless foundation application is a good brush.

 It gives me a flawless, full-coverage look

-This beautiful little brush is made of about 200,000 super-soft bristles, which help to distribute foundation evenly with little to no flaking or caking.
+According to the brand, this brush is made from about 200,000 super-soft bristles, which help to distribute foundation evenly with little to no flaking or caking.
 I always want my foundation to be at full coverage, so I normally have to wear more than one coat to hide some of my imperfections.
 But the more product I use, the more prone my oily/combination skin is to breakouts.
 Luckily, this kabuki brush helps to build coverage with a lot less product than I've ever needed before.

 One thing to be wary of when cleaning your new tool is that the directions state very specifically not to get any liquid on the handle area of the brush.
-Some reviewers have actually had issues with the brush coming apart after washing (getting that area wet can cause the handle to loosen up).
+Some reviewers have actually had issues with the brush coming apart after washing, saying that getting that area wet can cause the handle to loosen up.

-For just $10, I found a multitasking flat top brush that applies my makeup flawlessly and doesn't take up too much space in my bag.
-And with results like these, I'd recommend anyone looking to upgrade their beauty tools to give it a try.
+For just $7, I found a multitasking flat top brush that applies my makeup flawlessly and doesn't take up too much space in my bag.
+With results like these, I'd recommend anyone looking to upgrade their beauty tools to give it a try.